JCataclisma/JC_ScrapMap/README.md

 2. Double-click `Start JC ScrapMap.cmd`.
 3. The map opens in the default browser.
 4. Use the save selector in the map to switch Survival worlds.

+For an always-on-top companion window, double-click `Start JC ScrapMap Overlay.cmd`.
+This optional mode uses Microsoft Edge and is most reliable while Scrap Mechanic is running in Borderless Windowed mode.

+Drag the map's left and right dividers to resize or nearly collapse the side panels.
+Double-click either divider to restore that panel's default width.
+Panel widths are remembered in the browser.

 The bundled private Python runtime is used automatically.
 No Python installation is required.